Heavy rains bring street flooding to Galveston's The Strand, coastal counties on Labor Day

 We're getting reports of numerous impassable roads in Galveston and Chambers counties.
 Highest total from the NWS Houston is 10 inches near State Highway 124 at the bridge near High Island.

+Many side streets along the way are closed off with barricades, making a difficult end for some weekend vacationers who might not be as accustomed to the frequent flooding on the island as people who live here.

+Galveston city officials are urging those using Broadway to get to cruise ships to use caution.

 Beach patrol says they are putting up red flags to warn swimmers of dangerous conditions.
-So far, not bringing in guard towers.
+So far, they are not bringing in the guard towers.

 Businesses along The Strand in Galveston say they are closing until Monday afternoon to street flooding.
 The water is knee-deep in some parts.